waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Strategic Reminders
 - **Team Composition:** If this Elite Four run fails, I must re-evaluate my team composition using the `team_composition_advisor` agent.
 The current lineup may not be optimal despite previous analysis.

+# VI.
+Future Development & Testing

+## A. Future Tool & Agent Ideas
+- **Party Menu Navigator:** An agent or tool to parse the party screen text and account for the observed 'Cursor Anomaly' to generate reliable navigation sequences.

+## B. Methodological Improvements
+- **Hypothesis Falsification:** My Type Effectiveness Chart is built on confirming super-effective hits.
+I must also seek opportunities to test for neutral and not-very-effective interactions to build a more complete and robust chart.
+This means sometimes using a move I don't expect to be optimal, for the sake of data collection.